rsegecin/WLStream/README.md

 This code was an adaptation made by [Rinaldi Segecin](https://github.com/rsegecin) from [this code](https://github.com/mvaneerde/blog/tree/develop/loopback-capture) by Matthew van Eerde.

+To use the WLStream icon don't forget to change `wlstream.bat` file contained in the "Debug" directory with the correct linux host ipAddress and login infos.

 ToDo:

 Create a WLStream icon design.